nicpol16/Nic-Pol/_posts/2020-11-20-Grant-Process-One.md

 * Ancient Egypt
 * The Hittite Empire

+With the topic, I would want to make a political map that illustrated how the volcanic eruption affected nations' borders.
+Two seperate maps would be made, showing the before and after of the Bronze Age World.

+### Compiling the Research

+I had been aware of the eruption of Thera for a while now, as this is one of the most fascinating eras of history for me.
+Because of this, I actually have a lot of personal research that I've built up in my own free time.
+I've collected sources on how different cultures recorded the event of the Thera eruption, as well as collected sources on what the cultures themselves were like.

+When looking at the Bronze Age, I think it is important to understand the difference between countries, such as the Hittites and the Hyksos, as their capabilities and accomplishments greatly influenced how they were able to respond to the Thera eruption.

 ### Testing the Topic

-In order to make sure that I can make a project on the eruption of Thera, I needed to first complete an environmental scan of the Digital Humanities
+In order to make sure that I can make a project on the eruption of Thera, I needed to first complete an environmental scan within the Digital Humanities